TalPecht/erefinder_pipeline/README.md

 4. compare genes of interest against random gene sets
 5. visualize permutation results

+## External dependency: EREfinder

+This pipeline requires the EREfinder command-line executable.
+EREfinder can be downloaded here: https://github.com/JonesLabIdaho/EREfinder

+Install EREfinder separately, then provide the path to the executable:

+erefinder_path <- "/path/to/EREfinder"

 ## Main script

 The full pipeline is in: